PATIENT RIGHTS AND RESPONSIBILITIES

 You have the right to:

-1. To receive care regardless of your age, race, color, national origin, culture, ethnicity, language,socioeconomic status, religion, physical or mental disability, sex, sexual orientation, or gender identity or expression.
+1. To receive care regardless of age, race, color, national origin, culture, ethnicity, language, socioeconomic status, religion, physical or mental disability, sex, sexual orientation, or gender identity or expression.

 2. Have a family member (or another chosen representative) notified promptly of your admission to a hospital in case of an emergency.